MyraBot/voice/README.md

 # 🎺 Voice

 A Kotlin Discord Voice API wrapper kept very, *very* simple.
-This is for demonstration purpose only and **shouldn't be used for production**!
+This is for demonstration purpose only and **shouldn't be used in production**!
 I made this library to understand how the Voice API works and get a basic example down.

 The library handles the voice sockets as well as the main gateway.
 Both are really simple and do not feature full support for everything.

-## Example
+## 🏗️ Example

 The example uses [Lavaplayer](https://github.com/walkyst/lavaplayer-fork) to get opus encoded audio.